rca/compose-flow/README.md

 Another issue with vanilla `docker-compose` is its inconsistency when substituting environment variables in compose.yml files; sometimes they apply, sometimes they don't.

-`dc` eliminates these limitations by pre-processing the compose file and rendering out a yml file with the values found in the environment.
+`compose-flow` eliminates these limitations by pre-processing the compose file and rendering out a yml file with the values found in the environment.
 It also eliminates accidentally mis-writing a command, by aliasing the commands with memorable tasks.